Vivaldi (web browser)

-Although intended for general users, it is first and foremost targeted towards technically-inclined users as well as former Opera users disgruntled by its transition from the Presto layout engine to a Chromium-based browser that resulted in the loss of many of its iconic features.
-Despite also being Chromium-based, Vivaldi aims to revive the features of the Presto-based Opera with its own proprietary modifications.
+Although it is accessible to general users, Vivaldi's design and feature-set primarily targets power users, in addition to former Opera users disgruntled by its transition from the Presto layout engine to a Chromium-based browser, which resulted in the loss of many of its distinctive features.
+Even though it is also Chromium-based, Vivaldi aims to revive the features of the Presto-based Opera with its own proprietary modifications.

-Vivaldi released a mobile (Android) beta version on September 6, 2019, and a regular release on April 22, 2020.

-As of September 2021, Vivaldi has more than 2.3 million active users.
+Vivaldi replaced Firefox as the default browser on the Cinnamon Community Edition of the Manjaro Linux distribution.
+As of July 2025, Vivaldi claims to have 3.5 million active users.

 History

 Vivaldi began as a virtual community website that replaced My Opera, which was shut down by Opera Software in March 2014.
-Jon Stephenson von Tetzchner was angered by this decision because he believed that this community helped make the Opera web browser what it was.
-Tetzchner then launched the Vivaldi Community—a virtual community focused on providing registered users with a discussion forum, blogging service, and numerous other practical web services—to make up for My Opera's closure.
-Later, on January 27, 2015, Vivaldi Technologies launched the first technical preview of the Vivaldi web browser.
-Its name comes from the Italian composer Antonio Vivaldi, which, according to one of its creators, is an easy name to be remembered and understood worldwide.
+Von Tetzchner was angered by this decision because he believed that this community helped make the Opera web browser what it was.
+Von Tetzchner then launched the Vivaldi Community—a virtual community focused on providing registered users with a discussion forum, blogging service, and numerous other practical web services—to make up for My Opera's closure.

+Later, on 27 January 2015, Vivaldi Technologies launched the first technical preview of the Vivaldi web browser.
+In the first 10 days of being available, Vivaldi was downloaded 500,000 times, which, according to von Tetzchner, was "a very high number, especially if you consider that it's still a technical preview".
+The browser's name comes from the Italian composer Antonio Vivaldi, which, according to Tatsuki Tomita, is an easy name to be remembered and understood worldwide.

+The first stable release of the browser, version 1.0, was released on 6 April 2016.
+Initially being available only for Linux, macOS, and Windows, Vivaldi was launched with the intent of giving additional functionality when other browsers on the market at the time tried "their best at simplifying, and streamlining their products", according to Ars Technica.

-In September 2021, Vivaldi replaced Firefox as the default browser on the Manjaro Cinnamon Community Edition, the decision its developers cited on its feature-richness and exceptional customizability.
+In September 2021, Vivaldi replaced Firefox as the default browser on the Manjaro Cinnamon Community Edition to a mixed reception from the Linux community, as Vivaldi is not "free and open source software"; Manjaro developers cited this decision on Vivaldi's feature-richness and exceptional customisability.
 In December 2021, Vivaldi became the first web browser to be available for the Android Automotive operating system used in the Swedish electric vehicle manufacturer Polestar's Polestar 2.
-For safety purposes, the browser can only be used when the car is parked.

-Releases

 Features

-Vivaldi has a minimalistic user interface with basic icons and fonts, and, optionally, a color scheme that changes based on the background and design of the web page being visited.
-The browser also allows users to customize the appearance of UI elements such as background color, overall theme, address bar and tab positioning, and start pages.
-According to CEO Jon von Tetzchner, Vivaldi's unique customizability is how the browser caters to experienced users.
+Vivaldi has a distinctive user interface with basic icons and fonts, and, optionally, a colour scheme that changes based on the background and design of the web page being visited.
+The browser also allows users to customise the appearance of UI elements such as background colour, overall theme, address bar and tab positioning, start pages and even its icons and some of its other elements.
+According to CEO Jon von Tetzchner, Vivaldi's unique customisability is how the browser caters to experienced users.